MPT, FAFS, CSCS, BFRC

-Sean has been a physical therapist since 2001 and a certified strength and conditioning specialist since 1997.
-He brings extensive experience in pediatrics, orthopedics, and strength and conditioning for all ages and sports and is Rehab United's "Jack of All Trades."
-Sean not only treats orthopedic and neurological injuries and conditions for all ages, but also founded and directs the Rehab United's Pediatric Division.
+Since 2001, Sean has excelled as a physical therapist and a certified strength and conditioning specialist.
+His extensive expertise spans pediatrics, orthopedics, and strength and conditioning for individuals of all ages and sports.
+At Rehab United, Sean is known as the "Jack of All Trades" due to his versatility and diverse skill set.
+Not only does he treat orthopedic and neurological injuries and conditions across all age groups, but he also founded and leads Rehab United's esteemed Pediatric Division.